leokraemer/var/README.md

 # var
-This is the repository of Stefan Feyer, Philipp von Bauer and Leonard Krämer for the course Virtual and Augmented reality.
+This is the repository of Stefan Feyer, Philipp von Bauer and Leonard Krämer for the course virtual and augmented reality.